-The Malaysian Code of Corporate Governance 2012 recommends that all independent directors who have served 9 years or more be put up for re-election annually, with justification from the Board on their continued independence, relevance and contributions to the Company.
+The MCCG 2012 recommends that all independent directors who have served 9 years or more be put up for re-election annually, with justification from the Board on their continued independence, relevance and contributions to the Company.
+Assessment on the independence of the Independent Directors is to be conducted and confirmed annually and when any new interest or relationship develops.